-Outdoor Play Area:
+Outdoor Play Area

 The outdoor playground is the fenced-in area on the north side of the church.
 The children are closely supervised as they enjoy playtime outside.
 The playground is inspected each month and all staff review the Handbook for Public Playground Safety each year.
-The playground will be cleaned and sanitized after use by each class.

-Library:
+Library